SaltyFish123/SaltyFish123.github.io/_posts/2022-06-30-c++_concurrency.md

 }
 ```

-Unfortunately, this pattern is infamous for a reason: it has the potential for nasty race conditions, because the read outside the lock `1` isn’t synchronized with the write done by another thread inside the lock `3`.
+Unfortunately, this pattern is infamous for a reason: it has the potential for nasty race conditions, because the read outside the lock `1` isn't synchronized with the write done by another thread inside the lock `3`.

 The C++ Standards Committee also saw that this was an important scenario, and so the C++ Standard Library provides std::once_flag and std::call_once to handle this situation.
 Rather than locking a mutex and explicitly checking the pointer, every thread can just use std::call_once , safe in the knowledge that the pointer will have been initialized by some thread (in a properly synchronized fashion) by the time std::call_once returns.
 Use of std::call_once will typically have a lower overhead than using a mutex explicitly, especially when the initialization has already been done, so should be used in preference where it matches the required functionality.
 The following example shows the same operation as above, rewritten to use std::call_once.
 In this case, the initialization is done by calling a function, but it could just as easily have been done with an instance of a class with a function call operator.
 Like most of the functions in the standard library that take functions or predicates as arguments, std::call_once works with any function or callable object.